 (spoiler alert: IT’S GOING TO BE OK)

-It’s been an awful year and I know that many families have been hit by terrible loss over the past months.
+Those of you coming to university directly from school have had all sorts of challenges during the pandemic and I know that many families have been hit by terrible loss over the past years.
 So what I write here should not be seen as ignoring that but I wanted to set out some grounds for optimism because I firmly believe there are many reasons for incoming undergraduates to be positive this year.
 I realise this may sound crazy and flies in the face of the public narrative so indulge me while I explain why.

 The disruption has been enormous.
 Of course.
 I really honestly cannot pretend otherwise.
 But I can see grounds for optimism on campus and in the graduate employment market.